-Students will have a scheduled half hour class each week in the library.
+K-3 students will have a scheduled half hour class each week in the library.
 During class time, children will receive a short lesson in the library relating to information skills and the use of the library.
 This might include a book talk or a read aloud.
 Students will be given time to check out books during this period.
 Grades 4-5 will see the librarian but less frequently.

 - We want to encourage children to read at least 20-30 minutes per night.
 Kindergarteners and first graders will have a limit of two books that may be checked out.
 Second through fifth graders may check out four books.

 - Children may keep their books out for two weeks.
 Parents will be sent reminders of overdue library books by email.
 Families without email will receive hard copy notices.
 Our library’s policy is that a lost book be paid for in full.
 A notice for the cost to replace the item will be sent home.
 Please feel free to call or email our librarian, Ms. Burks at email@example.com if you have a problem with an overdue book.